nombac/optab/sample/README.md

 # Running `Optab` example

->### **CAUTION**
-> The present version of `optab` has not been optimized for memory efficiency during MPI computations.
-Consequently, memory consumption escalates with an increase in parallelization.
-For instance, with a layer count of 101 x 101, the peak memory requirement stands at approximately 22GB for a serial computation, which would increase to 22GB multiplied by the number of MPI processes for parallel computation.
-Therefore, if your computer has limited memory capacity and you're using MPI for computation, it is advisable to begin with a minimal number of layers and closely observe the memory consumption before proceeding to full-scale calculations.

 This section details the creation of opacity tables using a chemical abundance table from [`FastChem`](https://github.com/exoclime/FastChem).
 Ensure `FastChem` is set up before proceeding.
 The variables `$FASTCHEM` and `$OPTAB` denote the root directories of FastChem and Optab, respectively.

 1. **Generate a Chemical Abundance Table with `FastChem`**\